MemeDistributionCo/MDCBot/README.md

 * timeout || Used to send players to timeout (Using the 'timeout' role)
 * divine || Allows for --divine punishment || and --divine objection
 * updank || Allows to check someones updank count with --updank @user
+* version || Use --verison to check the current bot version

 #### Reactions:
 * Reacts to anyone who sends :thecool: with :thecool: